 After the Second World War, mainly highly skilled workers moved to the United States.
 Scientific cooperation is still very fruitful today.
 Today, almost 28,000 Belgians with permanent or temporary residence in the USA are registered with the Belgian Embassy in Washington or our Consulates General in Atlanta, Los Angeles and New York.
 Most Belgians live in the states of California, New York, Georgia, Texas and New Jersey.
 The American Embassy in Brussels estimates the number of Americans in Belgium at 23,000, tourists not included.

-The political relations between Belgium and Mexico are excellent, as evidenced by the regular official visits and bilateral contacts in the margins of international meetings.
-The most recent bilateral political consultations took place in Mexico in November 2016.
-Our monarchs met the Mexican President for the last time in Brussels in June 2015.
+Diplomatic relations between Belgium and Mexico were restored in 1879.
+Today, political relations are excellent, as illustrated by regular official visits and bilateral contacts in the margins of international meetings.
+The most recent bilateral political consultations took place in Brussels in 2018.
+Several multi-sectoral regional missions were organised in 2015, 2016 and 2018 as well as an economic mission, chaired by HRH Princess Astrid in February 2019.